wiebow/fighting-computers/content/Shorts/Koala Paint picture ripping.md

 ![[koala3.png|500-200]]
 *Messed up first try*

 It looks like the colour data is shifted to the right, and it appears to be two positions.
 Bitmap data also does not look right.
-I got the suspicion that the 2 byte offset at the beginning was causing issues.
+The 2 byte offset at the beginning is causing issues, because on a real machine the first two bytes are not stored into memory.
 Getting rid of the two bytes at the beginning results in this new table:

 * `6000 - 7f3f` - bitmap
 * `7f40 - 8327` - screen